timfpark/react-native-location/README.md

 npm install --save react-native-location
 ```

-**You then need to link the native parts of the library for the platforms you are using.**
+You then need to link the native parts of the library for the platforms you are using.
+Click on the arrow to show the steps for each platform.

 <details>
 <summary><strong>iOS Installation Instructions</strong></summary>